I never meet writers who ADORE ebook marketing. It must be a rule: love writing; hate marketing.

 Here’s a secret.
 Bloggers receive offers of guest posts regularly, and most are inappropriate for that specific blog.
 Worse: they’re boring.

 Be interesting, and you’ll get a guest post or three.

 Remember: 15 minutes.
-This project will take longer than 15 minutes, so create it over several days.
+This project will take longer than 15 minutes, so develop it over several days.

 5. Write a press release for your local media over a week or two (15 minutes a session)

 Press releases work.
 They work best when they’re somehow tied in to your local media.
 Ideally, a reporter from local TV or radio will interview you.

 6. Create a Facebook page/ Pinterest board/ Twitter hashtag for your ebook